DrAdamRoe/py-server-examples/README.md

 Using Anaconda and PyCharm, the easiest way forward is to:
 * Choose a Python environment in Anaconda and install Flask
-* In PyCharm, open Preferences/Settings --> Project --> Project Interpreter, and makes sure that the version of python which is installed in the environment which you chose in Anaconda is chosen.
+* In PyCharm, open Preferences/Settings --> Project --> Project Interpreter, and makes sure that the version of python which is installed in the environment which you chose in Anaconda is chosen.#
-* In PyCharm, run server-flask/server.py.
+* To check that Flask is installed correctly and working, Open the Python Console in PyCharm. type `import flask`.
+If no errors occur, you are on the right path.
+* With the file `server-flask/server.py` open, select Run --> Edit Configurations.
+Follow the instructions listed under "Adding a Run and Debug Configuration" [on this site](https://blog.miguelgrinberg.com/post/setting-up-a-flask-application-in-pycharm).
+In the end, your configuration file should like something like this:

+* You should then be able to choose Run --> Run and choose "server-flask", or whatever you titled your configuration.
+It should then look like the following image in PyCharm:

+You should also be able to see the site in the browser now: